lgessler/br200-guide/README.md

 Your job's output will be visible under `logs/` with the file name you specified.

 If all goes well, you should now see output from your first Slurm job!

-## Cheatsheet
-CURC has a [cheatsheet](https://curc.readthedocs.io/en/stable/additional-resources/CURC-cheatsheet.html) which you may find helpful.